Concordium/concordium.github.io/source/shared/smart-contracts/guides/interact-instance.rst

    $concordium-client contract update 0 --func my_receive --energy 1000

-If successful, the output should be similar to the following:
+If successful, the output should be similar to the following.
+As you can see, the subindex defaults to ``0``:

 .. code-block:: console